EURO CRIME

 • The Unusual Suspects who are ...Natasha Cooper, Manda Scott, Michelle Spring, Andrew Taylor and Laura Wilson.

-CLASSIC AUTHORS
+CLASSIC authors

 • Allain, Marcel & Souvestre, Pierre creators of Fantomas.